 The route ends back in the bustling market town of Petworth by which time we’re sure you’ll be ready to face civilization again.
 We hope so at least, because it’s pub grub time.

-Best pub serving local produce: The Crab & Lobster, Sidlesham
+Best pub serving local produce: Crab & Lobster, Sidlesham

-The walk: Keeping with the coastal theme, this 2-mile walk takes you to one of the areas greatest Nature Reserves, RSPB Pagham Harbour.
+The walk: Follow a 2-mile coastal walk to one of West Sussex's greatest Nature Reserves, RSPB Pagham Harbour.
 A wetland of international importance and of interest in all seasons for flowering plants, butterflies, summer breeding birds and the winter visiting seabirds, Pagham Harbour has no barriers, stiles or steps, making it accessible for all.
-You’ll pass bird hides, follow the track of the old light railway known as the ‘Selsey Tram’, and take in excellent views across the harbour.
-We think it sounds just perfect.
+You’ll pass bird hides, follow the track of the old light railway known as the ‘Selsey Tram’ (which is another walk you might like to try), and take in excellent views across the harbour.
+Perfect for working up an appetite for those delicious dishes that await.

 Best value pub: The Anchor Bleu in Bosham